 Good Samaritan is a level one trauma center that offers level three perinatal care and emergency pediatric care.
 Its inpatient insurance mix is almost equally divided between private insurance and Medicare payments, and its readmission and mortality rates are slightly higher than Edward Hospital's rates.
 12.3% of pneumonia patients, 11% of heart failure patients, and 16.4% of heart attack patients died within 30 days of initial treatment.
 These figures are still lower than the national and state averages.

 Cleanliness was listed as an area of concern here as well, with 24% of patients reporting that they did not feel their beds and bathrooms were kept sanitary.
 Additionally, only 55% of patients stated that they understood their treatment and diagnosis before being discharged.
 88% of patients were given information about their home recovery, so what this suggests is that the information was confusing or unclear and did not help patients understand what to do to aid their recovery after being discharged.Central DuPage Hospital

 Winfield, IL 60190

-About 12.5% of those treated for pneumonia, 12.5% of those treated for heart failure and 15.5% of heart attack patients died within thirty days of treatment.
-These rates resemble Central DuPage Hospital’s readmission rates of 16.5%, 19.9% and 17.7%, respectively, which exhibits a close connection between readmission and mortality.
-This facility can make improvements to ensure that patients are completely healthy prior to discharge in order to prevent them from being readmitted.
+About 12.5% of those treated for pneumonia, 12.5% of those treated for heart failure, and 15.5% of heart attack patients died within thirty days of treatment.
+These rates resemble Central DuPage Hospital's readmission rates of 16.5%, 19.9%, and 17.7%, respectively, which exhibits a close connection between readmission and mortality.
+This facility can make improvements to ensure that patients are entirely healthy before discharge to prevent them from being readmitted.

-This facility also only scored 91% for its blood clot care, meaning that 9% of patients with blood clots did not receive effective treatment for their conditions.
-13% of patients developed blood clots while under the care of this facility and did not receive treatment which would have prevented them.Adventist Bolingbrook Hospital
+This facility also only scored 91% for its blood clot care, meaning that 9% of patients with blood clots did not receive adequate treatment for their conditions.
+13% of patients developed blood clots while under the care of this facility and did not receive treatment, which would have prevented them.Adventist Bolingbrook Hospital

 500 Remington Boulevard